KiltedCode/khandaria-campaign/sessions/2023/2023-06-15-its-not-the-fall-that-kills-you.md

 but maybe feeling embarassed that stone giants are fighting
 `Mel` says hard to imagine 500 year old fued AND on of them being involved
 `Faleor` says that with stone giants age it is easy to take it for granite
+`Mel` thinks he went wrong talking to them with the song
+`Faleor` suggests maybe percussive would work better

+spot a roc in the distance
+winging up the middle of valley towards Buildhame
+know will see the giants soon
+would be problematic if roc reports back to army to cause problem for stone giants
+alter course to intercept
+`Mel` jumps to tell others
+`Valdrin` looks sour
+2,000 ft away
+`Pylia` suggests can **call lightning** to try and get their attention
+`Mel` can cast **silent image** 800 ft away to try and attract attention
+big bouncing yellow sun
+roc changes course
+heading towards the party
+`Faleor` sees spyglass glint again
+abruptly swerves away and back down the valley

+`Pylia` gives her **hold animal** into the _ring of spell storing_
+`Belsaran` going to double teleport to roc then try to **hold animal**
+one hobgoblin sees and shouts
+`Belsaran` does **hold animal** and it starts falling
+slightly over 500ft up
+`Faleor` hits with arrow
+hobgoblins all panic
+`Belsaran` jumps out and lets _ring of feather fall_ take over
+roc makes its will save as it slams into the ground, 172 dmg

+stone giants come walking up
+"rocs watch. army report"
+they nod and move on
+`Faleor` throws a chunk of the roc to `Pawtrick`

 [back to table of contents](/sessions/README.md)